A Brief History

 From 2011 I have worked as a freelance stylist on various projects in independent shops across Scotland.
 This fitted in with my family commitments and I have worked on some exciting projects.
 I enjoyed the creativity of this work, however I wanted to concentrate more on my own designs rather than styling the work of other designers.
 With this in mind, I started to draw again, and taught myself how to use Photoshop.
 I also signed up for a refresher screen printing course at Peacock Visual Arts, and began to build up my portfolio of work.

 Screen printing is the starting point to most of my current work.
 I love the element of surprise and instant gratification I get when a screen is pulled and revealed!
 Although my work often starts with a screen print, I do not regard myself as a “Screen printer” as such.
 I rarely edition my prints and prefer to work into my prints with paint, ink, silver leaf and other mediums to create a unique effect.
-Screen printing is the starting point to all of my work.
-The “peel and reveal” instant gratification that lifting a screen has is just the best!

 I have been exhibiting my work since 2011, and even managed to pull together one exhibition when my third son was 8 days old!
 (Extreme Multi tasking was needed for that one!!)